 5. Power Bank & Phone Charger

-In Hanmer Springs Top 10 Holiday Park, you will have access to electricity at our powered sites which is a great chance to power everything up.
+In Hanmer Springs Top 10 Holiday Park, you will have access to electricity at our powered sites which is an excellent chance to power everything up.

-If you are on the road or freedom camping, it’s best to get a phone charger that can be plugged into the van’s cigarette lighter.
-This will charge electric devices while the motor is running.
+If you are on the road or freedom camping, it's best to get a phone charger that can be charged in the van's cigarette lighter.
+Youn will be able to charge electric devices while the motor is running.

 Another handy gadget to take along is a portable power bank – a powerful battery that will charge your phone full multiple times.
 When you are choosing your campervan rental, you might also want to look out for those that have solar panels attached for some charging while you are on the road.